MY STORY

 I have been interested in the night sky and astronomy since my early teens.
 Like many others, my first 'deep sky object" was a fuzzy Saturn with definite lobes, but very poor optics made for an impossible view.
 In 1985 I bought an 8" 2080 LX-3 (which is still in service, converted to ACF optics in 2021).
 I was taught how to use that scope as a member of the STAR Astronomy Society in a NJ suburb.

 A career of relocation after relocation pulled me away from astronomy for most of my working career, only to dive in even deeper since retiring in 2015.
 Since then, I dusted off old equipment, switched to DSLR astrophotography (away from my Ektachrome days in the 80s), and then found fellow enthusiasts in my midst.
+I also discovered the new world of dedicated astrophotography cameras that even now obsolete the DSLRs that replaced the mechanical SLRs.

 I've been sharing the results one at a time with friends and family, and finally decided to curate them properly, hence this site.
 Now I have a permanent, accessible record of my efforts, and I can easily share these works with others.
 To read my (random) recent astronomy musings, go to Blog.
 Otherwise...